 10 Reasons to Visit Golden Gate Park This Season

-- Enjoy Nightlife every Thursday at the California Academy of Sciences from 6-10 p.m.
-For ages 21 and over, the series explores a unique theme each week and offers after-hours access to all Academy exhibits.
+- Enjoy Nightlife every Thursday at the California Academy of Sciences from 6 to 10 p.m.
+The series explores a unique theme each week and offers after-hours access to all Academy exhibits.
+Must be 21+.

-- Twelve grand pianos will be installed in the San Francisco Botanical Garden for the fourth year of Flower Piano, July 5-16, 2018.
+- Twelve grand pianos will be installed in the San Francisco Botanical Garden for the sixth year of Flower Piano, July 11-22, 2020.
 Come to play or to listen.
 The alfresco community concert hall features special performances by professional pianists and other musicians.
 This year will feature new public events like Flower Piano at Sunset, free piano lessons, three evenings of Flower Piano at Night, and much more.

-- Watch for the announcement of the lineup for Outside Lands which unfolds every August in Golden Gate Park and book your tickets immediately because it sells out quickly.
-Since the first concert in 2008 the three-day festival has become internationally known for not only the musical performances but also the food, wine, local brews, art and comedy offered.
+- Watch for the announcement of the lineup for Outside Lands, which unfolds every August in Golden Gate Park.
+Purchase your festival passes immediately, because it sells out quickly.
+Since the first concert in 2008, the three-day festival has become internationally known for not only the musical performances but also the food, wine, local brews, art and comedy offered.

 - Golden Gate Park is the perfect place to enjoy all things outdoors.
-Get out and explore Stow Lake on one of the fun boats that can be chartered by the hour, starting at $22 for a row boat up to $37.50 for four- to six-passenger pedal boats.
+Get out and explore Stow Lake on one of the fun boats that can be chartered by the hour, starting at $22.50 for a row boat and up to $38.50 for four- to six-passenger pedal boats.
 If all that rowing and pedaling sounds a little daunting, they also have electric boats.
 Stroll through the Japanese Tea Gardens, pack a picnic to enjoy on the grassy areas, see a variety of roses in bloom in the Rose Garden, and much more.